 When to hire a Family Office Director / Manager

-This is usually the right hire when:
+This is usually right when:

 • You have multiple entities, multiple advisers, and more than one residence